readwritetools/rwt-orthographic-earth/readme.md

 noticable near the horizons.
 The primary drawback with orthographic projections in the past has been the fact that they only represent one-half of the world.

-The <span>JavaScript Orthographic Earth
-(JOE)</span> web component provides an excellent alternative for cartographers who want to tell thematic stories on a global scale.
+The <span>Orthographic Earth</span> DOM component provides an excellent alternative for cartographers who want to tell thematic stories on a global scale.

-The JavaScript Orthographic Earth component has these features:
+The Orthographic Earth component has these features:

    * The component can be used within any HTML document.
    * The drawing can be resized to fit the device's screen size, allowing it to be used on both small cell phones and large mega-pixel monitors.
    * The component is self-contained, which allows for the possibility of having two or more Earth drawings appear side-by-side on the same page.
-   * Data can be added to the map using TopoJSON packages having points, lines or polygons.
+   * Data can be added to the map using topoJSON packages having points, lines or polygons.
    * The user interface supports both touchscreen and mouse gestures for scaling, translation, rotation and tilt.